zmhuang97/icme2026-special-session/index.md

   <div style="flex:1;">
     <h3 style="margin-top: 0;">Prof. Shiqi Wang</h3>
     <p style="font-size: 15px; line-height: 1.6;">
-      Shiqi Wang (City University of Hong Kong) is a Professor at the Department of Computer Science, City University of Hong Kong.
+      Shiqi Wang is a Professor at the Department of Computer Science, City University of Hong Kong.
 He received his Ph.D. from Peking University in 2014.
       An active contributor to standardization, he has proposed over 70 technical proposals to ISO/MPEG, ITU-T, and AVS.
       He has authored more than 400 refereed papers, including over 100 in IEEE Transactions.